Unicorn: A Universal and Collaborative Reinforcement Learning Approach Towards Generalizable Network-Wide Traffic Signal Control: Experiments

 \subsubsection{Single Scenario Training Performance}

-For models trained and tested on a single dataset (such as all independent learning methods, MPLight, GESA-single, and Unicorn-single), Unicorn demonstrates performance comparable to the state-of-the-art baseline GESA and slightly better than another parameter-sharing baseline, MPLight, in both the simple homogeneous \emph{Grid 4$\times$4} network and the heterogeneous \emph{Cologne} network.
+For models trained and tested on a single dataset (such as all independent learning methods, MPLight, GESA-single, and Unicorn-single), Unicorn demonstrates performance comparable to the state-of-the-art baseline GESA and slightly better than other parameter-sharing baselines, MPLight and CoLight, in both the simple homogeneous \emph{Grid 4$\times$4} network and the heterogeneous \emph{Cologne} network.
 Additionally, we observe that independent learning methods, particularly IPPO, can achieve performance similar to parameter-sharing methods in these low-complexity homogeneous and heterogeneous networks, indicating their effectiveness in simpler scenarios.
 In the medium homogeneous \emph{Arterial 4$\times$4} network, Unicorn shows a clear advantage over both independent learning methods and other parameter-sharing baselines.
-It reduces the queue length to 0.80 vehicles and the trip delay to 112.93 seconds, outperforming MPLight and GESA, and demonstrating its effectiveness in handling complex and dynamic traffic conditions.
+It reduces the queue length to 0.80 vehicles and the trip delay to 112.93 seconds, outperforming CoLight, MPLight and GESA, and demonstrating its effectiveness in handling complex and dynamic traffic conditions.
 Independent learning methods, particularly IPPO and FMA2C, perform poorly on this network due to convergence issues during training, resulting in significantly lower performance.
 This highlights the inherent limitations of independent learning in more complex environments.
-Finally, in the hard heterogeneous \emph{Ingolstadt} network, Unicorn achieves several-fold improvements over all baselines across all six metrics.
-Compared to their performance on other networks in the RESCO datasets, parameter-sharing methods like GESA and MPLight show a clear performance decline.
-This is likely due to the complex intersection topologies (e.g., varying shapes and road lengths) and dynamic traffic patterns, which pose significant challenges for parameter-sharing baselines.
-Consequently, they often converge to suboptimal solutions, limiting their ability to learn effective control strategies.
-Further analysis of this issue is further provided in the Sec.~\ref{sec:resco_multiple}.
-In contrast, independent learning methods like IDQN and FMA2C perform better than GESA and MPLight, likely because each agent independently maintains and optimizes its own parameters.
-By focusing solely on local decision-making without needing to share a unified policy across intersections, these methods are less impacted by the diverse intersection structures during training.
-However, their lack of agent collaboration still limits overall performance in optimizing traffic across the entire network.